 resolves

-1 that administrations operatingor planning to operate non-GSO FSS systems, for which coordination or notification information, as appropriate, was received after 21 November 1997, in the frequency bands referred to in considering a) above, individually or in collaboration, shall take all possible steps, including, if necessary, by means of appropriate modifications to their systems, to ensure that the aggregate interference into GSO FSS and GSO BSS networks caused by such systems operating co-frequency in these frequency bands does not cause the aggregate power levels given in Tables 1A to 1D to be exceeded (see No. 22.5K);
+1 that administrations operating or starting to operate non-GSO FSS systems within the next 18 months, for which coordination or notification information, as appropriate, was received after 21 November 1997, in the frequency bands referred to in considering a) above, individually or in collaboration, shall take all possible steps, including, if necessary, by means of appropriate modifications to their systems, to ensure that the aggregate interference into GSO FSS and GSO BSS networks caused by such systems operating co-frequency in these frequency bands does not cause the aggregate power levels given in Tables 1A to 1D in Annex 1 to be exceeded (see No. 22.5K);

-2 that, in the event that the aggregate interference levels in Tables 1A to 1D are exceeded, administrations operating non-GSO FSS systems in these frequency bands shall take all necessary measures expeditiously to reduce the aggregate epfd levels to those given in Tables 1A to 1D, or to higher levels where those levels are acceptable to the affected GSO administration (see No. 22.5K),
+2 that, in the event that the aggregate interference levels in Tables 1A to 1D in Annex 1 are exceeded, administrations operating or starting to operate within the next 18 months as per resolves 1 non-GSO FSS systems in these frequency bands and for which the relevant information as per Annex 3 has been provided shall take all necessary measures expeditiously to reduce the aggregate epfd levels to those given in Tables 1A to 1D in Annex 1, or to higher levels where those levels are acceptable to the affected GSO administration (see No. 22.5K);

+3 that administrations, in carrying out their obligations under resolves 1 and 2 above, shall take into account all the non-GSO FSS systems operating or starting to operate within the next 18 months as per resolves 1 in the frequency bands covered in Tables 1A to 1D in Annex 1 that have met all the criteria listed in Annex 3 of this Resolution with the relevant information, as well as any other relevant technical and operational parameters required for the aggregate epfd calculation, have been provided to the consultation meetings referred to in considering g);

+4 that administrations, in carrying out their obligations under resolves 1 and 2 above, shall ensure that the aggregate interference allowance into GSO FSS and BSS networks is not entirely occupied by a single non-GSO FSS system and is shared equitably among non-GSO FSS systems operating co-frequency in the frequency bands covered in Tables 1A to 1D in Annex 1,

+5 that those participating in this process of epfd calculation should hold consultation meetings on a regular basis (e.g. yearly) but not before the methodology mentioned in invites the ITU Radiocommunication Sector 1 is approved and made available to the membership;

+6 that the administrations participating in the consultation meeting shall designate one administration to:

+i) communicate to the Bureau the results of any aggregate sharing determinations made in application of resolves 2 above, without regard to whether such determinations result in any modifications to the published characteristics of their respective systems or networks;

+ii) provide a draft record of each consultation meeting; and

+iii) provide the Radiocommunication Bureau (BR) with the approved record as per Annex 2;

+7 that a non-GSO FSS system using multiple satellite network filings shall be considered as a single system in the aggregate epfd calculation,

 invites the ITU Radiocommunication Sector